 This course introduces students to the basic concepts and analytical tools of microeconomics and demonstrates how these concepts are used in analyzing public policy problems and designing appropriate responses.
 Following an exposition of the basic theoretical and analytical concepts in a public policy context, the course examines the role and limitations of economics in public policy making using a case study.
 The course assumes little or no familiarity with economics; students who have taken undergraduate courses in microeconomics will generally find the public policy focus of the course useful.
 Cr 3.

-PPM 614: Public Service Ethics
+PPM 614: Policy and Organizational Ethics

 We live and work in an era where there is general public outrage and confusion over the role of government in America.
 Government employees try to do important work while facing challenges from budget cuts, downsizing, furloughs, and a lack of public respect for their mission.
 At the same time, government agencies increasingly “outsource” functions to private not- for- profit or for- profit entities that face sometimes conflicting obligations as to their “real” clients, the government agency that contracted with them or the citizens they serve.
 This course develops analytical tools and practices to cultivate a better understanding of ethics and public service.
 Topics include: the role of the “public servant,” both past and present; case studies about conflicts between government agencies, elected officials, and the public; and ways of managing internal conflicts in policy and management within organizations.
 3 Credits.

-PPM 615 Public Service Management and Leadership
+PPM 615 Foundations for Public Service and Management